 Some future engineers from the Gem State are heading to a national engineering tournament.
-The Future City Competition puts middle schoolers in the shoes of civil engineers, as they design the world of tomorrow, making models with everyday items.

 Its the 14th year for the competition, this year students had to design a city that's age-friendly to seniors, kids and everyone in between.